ari-rosie/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 _Feel free to use the powers of Google here, but please provide link(s) to your source(s)_

+A screen reader is a piece of software that runs with an operating system that uses text-to-speech technology to voice what would normally be displayed on the screen.
+(canasstech.com canadian assistive technology)

 ## Q3 - For each of the following cases, which tags will be needed?

 a) You want to create a webpage with the photos from your latest vacation